alexboia/CIEL-ERP-Integration-OpenCart/manual/src/text/products.md

 <div class="mp-page-break"></div>

-## Consulting NextUp ERP-related product information
+## Consulting NextUp ERP-related product information and actions

 To view NextUP ERP-related product information for a product that has previously been connected to NextUp ERP, navigate to that product's editor page, then to the `Nextup ERP Integration` tab.